 - Juvenile Law (.5 credit)

 - *Evidence S1 (.5 credits)

 - *Trial Advocacy S2 (.5 credits)

 *Enrollment in Evidence and Trial Advocacy is limited to students who are recommended by the Program Director.

 - Business Law is prerequisite for ALL Law Studies courses.

 - A “B” or higher in Business Law is required to continue with the program.

-- Evidence MUST be taken prior to Trial Advocacy and in the same academic year.
+- Evidence and Trial Advocacy must be taken in the same year.